FearDread/gfolio/content/services.md

 ---

 <small>
-  Defining the problem, identifying the scope and finally, organizing.
-Et tempor non mollit dolor et do aute voluptate ea ullamco culpa pariatur.
+  Defining the problem, identifying the scope and finally, organizing and bringing your ideas to life.

     - <strong>Design Strategy</strong>
     - <strong>Web and Mobile App Design </strong>